Bai-ee/ipfs_bulk_upload/README.md

-IPFS Bulk Upload Tool
+# IPFS Bulk Upload Tool

-Description
+## Description
-This repository contains a Python script designed for efficiently uploading images to the InterPlanetary File System (IPFS) and updating an associated JSON file with the resultant IPFS hashes (CIDs).
-Primarily, the script automates the removal of .DS_Store files (specific to macOS), facilitates the batch uploading of images from a specified directory to an IPFS node, and generates a text file containing links to these uploaded images.
-Additionally, it efficiently updates an existing metadata/JSON file with new IPFS links, making it a valuable tool for projects that necessitate bulk asset uploads to IPFS along with corresponding metadata updates.
+This repository hosts a Python script for bulk uploading images to IPFS and updating an associated JSON file with the IPFS hashes (CIDs).
+It's designed to remove `.DS_Store` files, upload images from a specified directory to an IPFS node, and generate a text file with links to the uploaded images.
+Additionally, it updates an existing metadata/JSON file with new IPFS links.
+This tool is invaluable for projects requiring batch uploading of assets to IPFS and automated metadata updates.

-Installation and Usage
+## Installation and Usage

-Prerequisites
+### Prerequisites
-Ensure Python is installed on your system.
+- Python installation
-Set up an IPFS node either on your local machine or a server.
+- An IPFS node set up locally or on a server

-Installation
+### Installation
-Install the IPFS HTTP Client Library:
+1. Install IPFS HTTP Client Library: pip install ipfshttpclient

-Copy code
-pip install ipfshttpclient
-Preparing Your Data
+### Data Preparation
-Place the images intended for upload in a designated folder (e.g., 'images').
+- Place images in a folder (e.g., 'images').
-Prepare a JSON file (e.g., 'metadata.json') to be updated with IPFS links.
+- Prepare a JSON file (e.g., 'metadata.json') for updating with IPFS links.

-Configuration
+### Configuration
-In the script's main function, update the folder_path to your image folder's path.
+- Update `folder_path` in the script's `main` function to the path of your images folder.
-Update the json_file path to your JSON file.
+- Update `json_file` to the path of your JSON file.

-Execution
+### Execution
-Run the script:
+- Run the script: python <script_name>.py

-php
-Copy code
-python <script_name>.py
-This script will efficiently upload your images to the configured IPFS node, create a file with the links, and update your JSON metadata file with the new IPFS links.
+The script uploads images to IPFS, creates a links file, and updates the JSON file with new IPFS links.